ClaytonHughes/d-tut/source/debugging.rst

 Run-time Errors
 ---------------

-Run-time errors means that the compiled program does not behave like intended.
+A run-time error means that the compiled program does not behave as intended.

 Stack-traces
 ^^^^^^^^^^^^

-D has exceptions and you get a stack trace, if an exception is not caught.
+D has exceptions and you get a stack trace if an exception is not caught.
 Of course, being a system language, you can break the type system for arbitrary effects,